Norwegian cruise ship loses navigation ability in North Sea during storm

-COPENHAGEN - The Norwegian cruise ship MS Maud suffered a power outage after a rogue wave shattered windows on the bridge while it sailed in the North Sea, causing the vessel to lose its ability to navigate, Danish authorities and the ship’s owner said on Dec 21.
+COPENHAGEN -The Norwegian cruise ship MS Maud suffered a power outage after a rogue wave shattered windows on the bridge while it sailed in the North Sea, causing the vessel to lose its ability to navigate, Danish authorities and the ship's owner said on Thursday.

 The 266 passengers and 131 crew members were safe, according to the Danish Joint Rescue Coordination Centre.

-While sailing roughly 200km off Denmark’s west coast and roughly 330 km off Britain’s east coast, strong winds blasted windows on the bridge of the vessel, allowing water to enter and resulting in a power failure on the bridge, the centre said.
+While sailing roughly 200 kilometres (120 miles) off Denmark's west coast and roughly 330 kilometres off Britain's east coast, strong winds blasted windows on the bridge of the vessel, allowing water to enter and resulting in a power failure on the bridge, the centre said.

-“Earlier this afternoon, Dec 21, MS Maud reported a temporary loss of power after encountering a rogue wave,” Hurtigruten said in an e-mailed statement.
+"Earlier this afternoon, December 21, MS Maud reported a temporary loss of power after encountering a rogue wave," Hurtigruten said in an emailed statement.

 "At this time, the ship has confirmed that no serious passenger or crew injuries have been sustained as a result of the incident and the condition of the ship remains stable," it said.